Long Bay Regional Park

 Tāwharanui Regional Park

 Tāwharanui is one of the best places to see New Zealand’s natural beauty.
 Do as much or as little as you like – swimming, surfing, snorkelling and diving at Anchor Bay, a stroll on the soft white sand, mountain biking or walking.
 Stay overnight in the park's campground and wake up to a sunrise over the beach - book up early in the summer months as it's a popular spot!

 Central Auckland's Albert Park is a great spot for a lunchtime picnic, evening stroll or wiling away an afternoon under a tree with a good book.
-With its fountain, pretty gardens and fast becoming a central hub for outdoor events, festivals and art exhibitions it's a popular park for locals and visitors.
+With its fountain, pretty gardens and outdoor events, festivals and art exhibitions it's a popular park for locals and visitors.